Peeragogy/Peeragogy.github.io/ALL.md

     [text.](http://networkedlearningconference.org.uk/abstracts/pdf/ozturk.pdf))

----
+# Play

----Once more we’re back to the question, “What makes learning fun?”
+Once more we’re back to the question, “What makes learning fun?”
 There are deep links between play and learning.
 Consider, for instance, the way we learn the rules of a game through playing it.
 The first times we play a card game, or a physical sport, or a computer simulation we test